Company Logo - Home Link

 Across the bridge in Maggie Daley Park, you will find the Skating Ribbon

-Surrounding the rock wall and with the skyline in the background, this is experience aims to give you the feeling of skating through the alpines.
+Surrounding the rock wall and with the skyline in the background, this experience aims to give you the feeling of skating through the alpines.

-For both rinks, skating is free and rentals are on offer, usually around $12 on weekdays and $14 on weekends.
+For both rinks, skating is free, and rentals are on offer, usually around $12 on weekdays and $14 on weekends.

 8. Take a Tour of a Local Brewery

-Many restaurants have enough space to brew their own beer like Berghoff’s, Gino’s East, and Rock Bottom, but if you want to try multiple Chicago Brews, these bars are great.
+Many restaurants have enough space to brew their own beer, like Berghoff’s, Gino’s East, and Rock Bottom, but if you want to try multiple Chicago brews, these bars are great.

 Everyone has their favorite places for a pint, of course.